 - Dates of birth for family members

-If you have capital cost allowance balances, or any unused losses or credits you plan to apply, it’s a good idea to have a copy last year’s tax return and your Notice of Assessment nearby.
+If you have capital cost allowance (CCA) balances, or any unused losses or credits you plan to apply, it’s a good idea to have a copy last year’s tax return and your Notice of Assessment nearby.
 Or, if you used TurboTax last year to complete your tax return, the CCA amount will be brought forward automatically, as will your RRSP contribution balance.